-Proposed Strategic options Intervention activities Social Benefits Environmental Benefits Su megie opiions Strengthen the existing traditional community based natural resource management institutions such as the Gada system of Oromo pastoralist Help to engage the forest dependent community to participate in Forest Resource Assessment, enable the local community to have detailed knowledge of the forest resource in their vicinity Help to sustain the flow of benefits which are to be fairly shared primarily between the communities and the state forest agency Sustain and/or increase income opportunities from improved natural resource management and diversified livelihood Help establishment of forest monitoring system Create partnership between state forestry service and organized villagers all silvi-cultural treatments could take place with low financial input Improve biodiversity and forest quality, Enhancement of ecosystems services (water availability and other erosion control) in a sustainable manner Reduce deforestation and forest degradation, SO6: Enhancement of forest carbon stock Afforestation /refforestation Area enclosure Assisted natural regeneration Increased income and savings Improved food security and nutritional status Help diversification of income Increased firewood supply Enhance ecosystem service for local community Forest product provision for local community enhanced The fall in prices of forest products such as firewood and charcoal Reduce time and energy required to access forest product Increased knowledge and experience related to agroforestry Communities access a number of non-timber forest products for household needs like grass Increasing local economic opportunities including where possible jobs for people from local communities and deliberate use of local services.
-Supply for forestry products of lignum and fodder will increase Improve human settlements and life quality Improved soil fertility and yields Reduce pressure on forest resource for fuel wood Soil conservation, erosion control and water conservation trees planted in agricultural land will help as wind breaks It helps to hold soil in place during and after harvest of farm crops.
-This allows for ground moisture levels to remain regular, reduces soil degradation and erosion. ensure the continuous recruitment of potential crop trees by protecting browsing &amp; grazing in the existing forest Encourage regeneration of flora diversity Enhance biodiversity Conservation Enhance carbon stock in the forest area Help maintenance of landscapes and scenic views Contribute reduced deforestation, forest degradation and carbon emissions Natural and ecological forest will be protected from destroying availably, and the ecological environment will be improved and protect indirectly.
-Increase the capacity of water conservation, Increase habitat of wildlife, form the biological corridor, be in favor of biodiversity protection.
-Improvement in ecosystem services Increase forest resource coverage
+Proposed Intervention Social Benefits Environmental Benefits Strategic options activities Strengthen the existing traditional community based natural resource management institutions such as the Gada system of Oromo pastoralist Help to engage the forest dependent community to participate in Forest Resource Assessment, enable the local community to have detailed knowledge of the forest resource in their vicinity Help to sustain the flow of benefits which are to be fairly shared primarily between the communities and the state forest agency sustain and/or increase income opportunities from improved natural resource management and diversified livelihood Help establishment of forest monitoring system Create partnership between state forestry service and organized villagers all silvicultural treatments could take place with low financial input Improve biodiversity and forest quality, Enhancement of ecosystems services (water availability and other erosion control) in a sustainable manner Reduce deforestation and forest degradation, SO6: Enhancement of forest carbon stock Afforestation /refforestation Area enclosure Assisted natural regeneration Increased income and savings Improved food security and nutritional status Help diversification of income Increased firewood supply enhance ecosystem service for local community forest product provision for local community enhanced The fall in prices of forest products such as firewood and charcoal reduce time and energy required to access forest product Increased knowledge and experience related to agroforestry communities access a number of non-timber forest products for household needs like grass Increasing local economic opportunities including where possible jobs for people from local communities and deliberate use of local services.
+Supply for forestry products of lignum and fodder will increase improve human settlements and life quality Improved soil fertility and yields Reduce pressure on forest resource for fuel wood soil conservation, erosion control and water conservation trees planted in agricultural land will help as wind breaks It help to hold soil in place during and after harvest of farm crops.
+This allows for ground moisture levels to remain regular, reduces soil degradation and erosion. ensure the continuous recruitment of potential crop trees by protecting browsing &amp; grazing in the existing forest Encourage regeneration of flora diversity Enhance biodiversity Conservation Enhance carbon stock in the forest area Help maintenance of landscapes and scenic views Contribute reduced deforestation, forest degradation and carbon emissions Natural and ecological forest will be protected from destroying availably, and the ecological environment will be improve and protect indirectly.
+Increase the capacity of water conservation, Increase habitat of wildlife, form the biological corridor, be in favour of biodiversity protection.
+Improvement in ecosystem services Increase forest resource coverage SO7: • Intensification reduce poverty which led forest extraction for sale enhanced land & crop management